 A parent does not have a right to access the health record of an emancipated minor.
-An emancipated minor is an individual under 18 yrs old and is either (a) married or divorced; (b) is on active duty with the US armed forces; or (c) received a declaration of emancipation from the court.
+An emancipated minor is an individual under 18 yrs old and is either (a) married or divorced; (b) on active duty with the US armed forces, or (c) received a declaration of emancipation from the court.

 Only an emancipated minor can provide such authorization.
 Upon reaching the age of majority, the patient can provide authorization.